limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-15](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-15.png)

-But the work is far from done.
+But the work is far from complete.
 The final piece of the privilege escalation puzzle is in fact `/daemon/panel`.

 ![screenshot-18](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-18.png)